shankarnat/LangChain-Projects/README.md

 # LangChain-Projects
-This is a Repository to have a list of LangChain based DS Projects such as RAG, Chunking etc.
+DS Projects such as RAG, Chunking etc. implemented with LangChain